skspade/workmux/README.md

 #### Useful options

 - `--base <branch|commit|tag>`: Specify a base branch, commit, or tag to branch from when creating a new branch.
-By default, new branches are created from your main branch's remote tracking branch (e.g., `origin/main`).
+By default, new branches are created from the current branch you have checked out.
-- `-c, --from-current`: Use your currently checked out branch as the base.
-This is a shorthand for passing that branch explicitly via `--base` and is helpful when stacking feature branches.
 - `-b, --background`: Create the tmux window in the background without switching to it.
 Useful with `--prompt-editor`.
 - `-p, --prompt <text>`: Provide an inline prompt that will be automatically passed to